bastisawesome/RPiMorse/README.md

 Disables the internal server
 ```

+If run from a machine without RPIO, the application will still transmit to the configured server and the application will continue to run.

 ## License
 This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.